European Human Rights

-Passing the course, students will have acquired thorough, in-depth knowledge on the current status and challenges of the Council of Europe system for human rights protection.
+By the end of the course, students will have acquired general knowledge and understanding of the current status and challenges of the Council of Europe system for human rights protection.

-The combination of an overreaching understanding of the Council of Europe human rights regime as a whole, and a detailed knowledge of the substantive human rights, will enable the students to make accurate, independent and critical analyses of current and future topics within the field.
+And finally, the combination of an overreaching understanding of the Council of Europe system for human rights protection as a whole, and a detailed knowledge of the substantive human rights, will enable the students to make accurate, independent and critical analyses in the context of further advanced studies within the field of human rights.

 Required Previous Knowledge